Posted on January 03 2020

 Previous research has also noted that sucralose is not a biologically inert compound, as claimed.
 In the 2013 paper,6 "Sucralose, a Synthetic Organochlorine Sweetener: Overview of Biological Issues," the authors state, in part:

-"Sucralose and one of its hydrolysis products were found to be mutagenic at elevated concentrations in several testing methods … Both human and rodent studies demonstrated that sucralose may alter glucose, insulin and glucagon-like peptide 1 levels.
+"Sucralose and one of its hydrolysis products were found to be mutagenic at elevated concentrations in several testing methods … Both human and rodent studies demonstrated that sucralose may alter glucose, and glucagon-like peptide 1 levels.
 Taken together, these findings indicate that sucralose is not a biologically inert compound."

 Importantly, the study also notes that "Cooking with sucralose at high temperatures … generates chloropropanols, a potentially toxic class of compounds."
 Yet, Splenda is frequently recommended for cooking and baking,7 and is often used in processed foods in which high heat was involved.